fenago/tableau-intermediate/lab-guides/md/Lab_11.md

 based on the time points in our dataset for which we have the recorded values.

-In this recipe, we will be using stock market prices of a soft drink company shares, stored in the `Stock_prices.csv` dataset.
+In this lab, we will be using stock market prices of a soft drink company shares, stored in the `Stock_prices.csv` dataset.

 #### Getting ready

-To perform the steps in this recipe, make sure you are connected to the `Stock_prices.csv` dataset and open a new blank worksheet.
+To perform the steps In this lab, make sure you are connected to the `Stock_prices.csv` dataset and open a new blank worksheet.